Telstra, Australia's largest telco, had been suffering from a lot of bad press.

 Before we could start interviewing customers, we had to conduct a series of internal interviews, as no-one on the team, not even the Product Owner or the Journey Manager, knew anything about the product (CWP).

 During this period, we also investigated existing Telstra billing procedures for other products, and met with other Telstra teams working on similar transformation projects.
-We were also to source a number of competitor billing documents to help inform the design decisions.
+We were also able to source a number of competitor billing documents to help inform the design decisions.

 We settled on a customer persona, and developed and clearly defined their journey.